dashingsoft/pyarmor/docs/man.rst

 all the `.py` files in the output path are overwritten by the obfuscated ones.

 If there is an entry script, PyArmor will modify it, insert cross protection code into the entry script.
+Refer to :ref:`Special Handling of Entry Script`

+If there is any plugin specified in the command line, PyArmor will scan all the source scripts and inject the plugin code into them before obfuscating.
+Refer to :ref:`How to Deal with Plugins`

-Next obfuscate all these scripts in the default output path `dist`.
+Next obfuscate all found scripts, save them in the default output path `dist`.

 After that make the :ref:`runtime package` in the `dist` path.